-Each of the three sites has shared access to water spigots, an outside cold shower and a restroom with sinks and flushing toilets.
+- Each of the three sites has a water spigot, and shares access to an outside cold shower and a restroom with sinks and flushing toilets.
 Electricity is not available.
 Picnic tables and a ground fire ring are provided.
 Only one fire is permitted per site.
 Each group site will accommodate a maximum of 25 people.
-Group campsites are equipped for tent camping and check-out time is 1:00 p.m.
+Group campsites are equipped for tent camping and check-out time is 1 p.m.

-Reservations are recommended and may be made by contacting the ranger station office during business hours, Monday through Thursday.
-Priority is given to organized youth groups with chaperones and they may reserve a site up to 60 days in advance.
+- Reservations are recommended and may be made by contacting the Ranger Station at 352-473-4701 during business hours, Monday through Thursday.
+Priority is given to organized youth groups with chaperones and they may reserve a site up to 11 months in advance.
 Adult groups may reserve a site up to 30 days in advance.
-Camping fees are $5.00 per night per adult, and $1.00 per night per youth (under 18).
+Camping fees are $5 per night per adult, and $1 per night per youth (under 18).

 - $4 per hour

 - $20 per day (8 hours)